dph01/lift-CRUDBasic/docs/blogpost.md

 To see a running version of this code, go to [www.damianhelme.com/crudbasic](www.damianhelme.com/crudbasic)

 ## Overview
-Each data entity has a single HTML page for each of the following:
+This user interacts with each data entity has a single HTML page for each of the following:

   * creating a new instance
   * listing all existing instances